25 Excellent Books You Will Love Reading About Hawaii

 Twitter

 Before I take a trip, I love to read and learn about where we are going before we get there.
 I will read anything—from guidebooks, histories, and biographies—to fiction set in place.
+The guidebooks help me plan and, in most cases, provide helpful overviews of the culture and history.

 Table Of Contents

-Listed in order from first read to last, here is my Hawaii Reading list.
+Listed in order from first read to last, here is my Hawaii reading list.

 1. Frommer’s Hawaii, by Martha Cheng and Jeanne Cooper